theduckylittle/usng-map-collar/README.md

 Provides a USNG "map collar" for OpenLayers maps.
-The spec USNG map collar is designed to be outside the map but this renders as a layer inside of hte map.
+The spec USNG map collar is designed to be outside the map but this renders as a layer inside of the map.

 ## Demo